The really great thing about soap is that you can get so creative, simply because there are so many ways to make soap.

 - Now that the temperature has cooled a little, add your delicate ingredients such as Herbs and Colourants and stir together thoroughly

-- Finally, add your Essential Oils.
-We leave these until the last minute because many Essential Oils have a flash point and evaporate in heat.
+- Finally, add you’re Essential Oils.
+We leave these until the last minute because many Essential Oils have a flashpoint and evaporate in the heat.

 - Next, pour your soap into the mould.